 FAMILY AND WEDDING PARTY PHOTOS

 You’ve done it!
 You’ve said “I do” and have walked down the aisle.
 We’ll take a second to celebrate, but then we’ll make our way to our previously arranged spot for family photos.
 Once we go down the list, we’ll take wedding party photos (if we haven’t already after your first look!) either in the same spot or in another area on the venue grounds.
-Altogether these usually take at least 30-45 minutes.
+Both of these usually take at least 20-30 minutes each.

 These are taken immediately after we send your families and wedding party members to go mingle with all your guests.
 It will just be the 3 of us (and maybe the videographer if you have one), so we’ll take some time to wander around and capture some newlywed photos.